-AP* Seminars Silicon Valley
+AP* Seminars Silicon Valley Online

 The Summer Institute is designed to present an overview of both the Microeconomics and Macroeconomics Courses.
 The week will begin with general information about the College Board*, its website, resources and expectations for the course itself.
 The course will begin by looking at the basic concepts covered in both the Microeconomics and Macroeconomics course.
 Microeconomics will be covered first, focusing on individual markets and how consumers and producers interact with supply and demand in both the product and factor markets.
 The theory of the firm will discuss both perfect and imperfect competition.
 A transition will be made to Macroeconomics as teachers look at the principles of the economic system as a whole.
 Special focus will be on national income and price determination and how economic problems are solved via Fiscal and Monetary Policies.
-Teachers will be able to participate in interactive lessons that enhance student learning of both Microeconomic and Macroeconomic concepts.
+Teachers will be able to participate in interactive lessons that enhance student learning of both Microeconomics and Macroeconomics concepts.
 Teachers will also be engaged in the process of grading Free Response Questions and be able to apply the College Board* Rubrics to exams that have been released by the College Board*.

 Distance learning will be delivered both synchronously and asynchronously.
 Participants will also have the opportunity to receive individual feedback during virtual office hours.
+Mornings will be focused on course content and using the CED study guides for course pacing.
+Afternoons will involve individual work as participants develop lesson plans and complete “student type” worksheets.

 Technology: Instruction will be delivered through Zoom.
 Materials will be shared through Dropbox and access to a printer would be helpful since participants will have a “hands on” experience in completing worksheets that can be used in their classroom.

 What to bring: Participants should have the texts they will utilize in their AP Economics classroom.
 Participants will be able to develop a calendar and lesson plans for the coming year.
+Course descriptions will be provided in hard copy format, but in order to access the CED's online, prior approval from the district AP coordinator and college board approval will be helpful.

 • To investigate the Course and Exam Description (CED) of the AP Microeconomics and AP Macroeconomics courses